-A Dynamic Model of a Contacting Mechanical Seal for Down-Hole Tools1
+A Dynamic Model of a Contacting Mechanical Seal for Down-Hole Tools

-Contributed by the Tribology Division for publication in the ASME JOURNAL OF TRIBOLOGY.
-Manuscript received by the Tribology Division February 5, 2002; revised manuscript received January 1, 2003.
+Contributed by the Tribology Division of THE AMERICAN SOCIETY OF MECHANICAL ENGINEERS for presentation at the ASME/STLE Tribology Conference, Cancun, Mexico October 27–30, 2002.
+Manuscript received by the Tribology Division February 5, 2002; revised manuscript received June 12, 2002.
 Associate Editor: S. Wu.

 - Views Icon Views